leandrocp/mdex/README.md

 Formatting to XML and to Markdown is also supported.

-You can use [MDEx.parse_document/2](https://hexdocs.pm/mdex/MDEx.html#parse_document/2) to generate an AST or any of the `to_*` functions to convert to Markdown (CommonMark), HTML, or XML.
+You can use [MDEx.parse_document/2](https://hexdocs.pm/mdex/MDEx.html#parse_document/2) to generate an AST or any of the `to_*` functions to convert to Markdown (CommonMark), HTML, JSON, or XML.

 ## Examples